Institutionsnamn World Health Organization. Expert Committee

 *1101 $aWorld Health Organization.
 Expert Committee

-*24510$aHealth promotion in the work place $balcohol and drug abuse : report of a WHO expert committee$h[Elektronisk resurs] :
+*24510$aHealth promotion in the workplace $balcohol and drug abuse : report of a WHO expert committee$h[Elektronisk resurs] :

 *260 $aGeneva :$bWorld Health Organization,$c1993